 - 2 tablespoon maple syrup

 - In either one large bowl (or container) or 4 jars, mix together the oats, almond milk and chia seeds.
 If you're splitting it between 4 jars, use ½ cup oats, 1 cup almond milk and ⅛ cup chia seeds per jar.
 Mix well.2 cups oats, 4 cups almond milk, ½ cup chia seeds

 - Leave in the fridge overnight or for at least 3 hours.

 - After the oats have thickened up, and become gel-like, it's time to add the raspberries.
 Split them between each serving evenly.1 cup raspberries

 - Add extra toppings of your choice, such as granola, strawberries, tangerines, coconut yoghurt, raisins, maple syrup - the options are endless!
-We've included some suggestions in the 'optional toppings' section above.2 tbsp maple syrup, 4 tbsp granola, 4 tbsp cacao nibs, 4 tbsp coconut yoghurt, 8 tbsp raisins, 2 tbsp cashews
+We've included some suggestions in the 'optional toppings' section above.2 tablespoon maple syrup, 4 tablespoon granola, 4 tablespoon cacao nibs, 4 tablespoon coconut yoghurt, 8 tablespoon raisins, 2 tablespoon cashews

 - Nutritional information is worked out for the overnight oats with raspberries without any additional toppings.